Supreme Court of the United States

 Where things stand

-The Court has distributed this case to eight consecutive conferences without taking action — one of the longest relist streaks in recent memory for a 2A case.
-No action was taken at the March 6, 2026 conference.
-Gun owners in California are currently protected by a separate court-issued hold while this plays out — but if cert is denied, that hold lifts and owners could face criminal penalties for possession.
+The Court has distributed this case to thirteen consecutive conferences without action — one of the longest relist streaks in recent memory.
+Gun owners in California are protected by a court-issued hold while this plays out, but if cert is denied, that hold lifts and owners could face criminal penalties for possession.

 Potential impact

 If accepted and ruled unconstitutional, magazine limits in more than a dozen states could be struck down.
-If the Court declines, California's ban would take full effect and future challenges would face a much harder road.
+If the Court declines, California's ban takes full effect and future challenges face a much harder road.

 Timeline (from official SCOTUS docket)